apocalyptech/choosable/README.md

 of what would need to happen there.

-Included in the `examples` directory is a very-incomplete start to Romeo and/or Juliet, so you can take a look at that if you want.
-I don't think I intend to include a more-full version of the book, though I may change my mind.
-Given that the intent here is sort of as a personal "bookmarking" system, it really wouldn't make much sense to start with an already-filled-out tree.
+Included in the `examples` directory is a very-incomplete start to Romeo and/or Juliet, with the filename `romeo.yaml`, so you can take a look at that if you want.
+Given that the intent here is sort of as a personal "bookmarking" system, it doesn't make much sense to start with an already-filled-out tree, but you can also check out a more filled-in version at `romeo_ongoing.yaml` if you like.
+That file will likely be updated as I go through the book more.

 USAGE
 -----